Skills-Gap/Programming-Assessment/README.md

   1. Pseudocode your solution, and
   1. To test and submit your results.

 We ask that you refrain from searching for any answers for this assessment.
-Searching for syntax and functions is, of course, allowed, but plagiarism will be ground for removal from candidacy.
+Searching for syntax and functions is, of course, allowed, but plagiarism will be grounds for removal from candidacy.

 # The Problem